csswizardry/csswizardry.github.com/_posts/2017-06-02-refactoring-tunnels.md

    approaches in a smaller sandbox.
 The upshot of this is that the overall refactoring project can be defined based on a more trivial task up front.
-3. **You can move back onto product work much sooner.** This keeps managers happy—the fact that you’re only out of action for a few days, rather than many weeks, at a time is a hugely attractive proposition and is more likely to get approval than the alternative.
+3. **You can move back onto product work much sooner.** This keeps managers happy — the fact that you’re only out of action for a few days, rather than many weeks, at a time is a hugely attractive proposition and is more likely to get approval than the alternative.
 4. **It’s a chance to encapsulate.** By working in these smaller units, it